 Before you get too excited, watch CNN’s Dr. Sanjay Gupta

 I, like many of you, love my wine.
 When the study and headlines first came out, I thought to myself, “Great!
 I have even more reason to indulge in a glass of my favorite merlot!”
 But after more research, to match the quantities of Resveratrol found in the Georgetown study (1,000mg x 2 doses per day), you would have to drink 1,000 bottles of wine per day.
-But remember, there are other health considerations when drinking a glass of red wine that cumulatively have a positive impact on the development of dementia.
+But remember, there are other health considerations when drinking a glass of red wine that cumulatively has a positive impact on the development of dementia.

 - It can lower cholesterol